Lakes & Trails

 Overview

 Willow Lake is a broad loop with open water and one of the most scenic walking paths in the Greenway.
-Named for the nearby bayou and road, the lake offers a mix of shoreline views, quiet footbridges, and a distinctive wetland section that attracts water birds year-round.
+Named for the nearby bayou and road, the lake offers a mix of shoreline views, gentle elevation changes, and a distinctive wetland section that attracts water birds year-round.
 It’s a favorite for walkers, birdwatchers, and anyone looking to enjoy a longer, peaceful route through the park.

 Highlights & Features